MobileIgniter/ng-photon/README.md

 There's an Ionic scaffolding app that has ngPhoton implemented and a simple walkthrough to connect to a Photon (no instructions or anything, so the user has to know to put the Photon into listening mode, get on the Photon's WiFi, etc).
 You can find that in `/demo`.

-The actual library is in `/lib`. `ngPhoton.min.js` is all you need to include, as it has `softap-browser.min.js` included with it.
+The actual library is in `/lib`. `ngPhoton.min.js` is all you need to include, as it has `rsa.min.js` included with it.

-This will be on bower once I can migrate this to MobileIgniter's github repo (bower hates Bitbucket).

 ## How to use ##